Category Archives: Prayer

 Teach Us Your Ways

-Moses was a man of great closeness to God, so much so that scripture reports that Moses face was radiant with light when he returned from a time with God.
+Moses was a man of great intimacy with God, so much so that scripture reports that Moses face was radiant with light, reflecting the glory of God, when he returned from a time with God.
 Later in Moses’ life, after walking with God, gaining much knowledge about God and his law; and having many experiences, we still see Moses asking God to teach him.

 If we look at the context, Moses seems to connect being taught by God with growing deeper in an intimate relationship with God.

 In Exodus 33 Moses asks God to be able to see God.
+In a sense, Moses is asking God to teach him more about who God is.
 God answers Moses’ prayer by passing before Moses and allowing him to see the back of God’s glory.

 Moses seems to have a deep relationship with God, yet he wants to know God more and prays to see Him more clearly and deeply.
-We see this who walked fervently with God knew he had more to learn and asked God to teach him.
+We see that even though Moses walked fervently with God, he knew he had more to learn and asked God to teach him.
 In Exodus 33:13, Moses prays,

 “If you are pleased with me, teach me your ways so I may know you and continue to find favor with you.
 Remember that this nation is your people.”
 Ex.
 33:13